Harry van Gestel: Auctions

 In 1998 Harry van Gestel opened his gallery in the city centre of Amsterdam.
-Since early 2013 the gallery is directed by Thomas van de Meer, owner of Vault17.
+Since 2013 the gallery has been directed by Thomas van de Meer, owner of Vault17.

 The artist has his studio space in the gallery.
-The location functions as a spot for international artists to come together and inspire each other.
-Van Gestel stresses the importance of sharing and collaborating between artists.
+The location functions as a spot for international artists to come together and work.

-"Over the years people from all corners of the globe have visited us and have given us the chance to inspire each other.
-A “sharing" factor in many ways has always prevailed in the gallery, sharing your art, energy, thoughts or space”.

 Charity

-Since 1998 Harry van Gestel is the founder of Foundation Mercurius Communication through Art.
-The foundation has been supporting Charities and projects internationally through the sales of Van Gestel's work.
-Since 1998 the foundation has supported Het Babyhuis, Cliniclowns, breast cancer research, Bio revalidatie, AIDS foundation, Kidney foundation, primary schools in Brazil amongst other projects.
+Harry van Gestel founded the Foundation Mercurius Communication through Art in 1998.
+The foundation supports charities and projects internationally through the sales of Van Gestel's work.
+Since 1998 the foundation has supported Het Babyhuis, Cliniclowns, breast cancer research, Bio revalidate, AIDS foundation, Kidney foundation, and primary schools in Brazil, amongst other projects.